-Within this region, children are routinely deprived of their liberty.
-Few juvenile justice systems comply with international standards.
-Social services are failing.
-Very little is done to prevent children from getting into conflict with the law or to reintegrate those who do into their communities.
-Many children under the age of criminal responsibility, or those who have committed petty offenses, are placed in ‘protective custody’ by administrative bodies that operate outside the justice system.
-Throughout the region, specialised services for child victims and witnesses are only in their infancy.
+Many children are routinely deprived of their liberty because of juvenile justice systems that fail to comply with international standards.
+Social services are not sufficiently developed and very little is done to prevent children from getting into conflict with the law or to reintegrate those who do back into their communities.
+Many children under the age of criminal responsibility, or those who have committed petty offenses, are placed in ‘protective custody’ by administrative bodies that operate outside the justice system with limited legal safeguards.

-In addition, children are as well as victims of exploitation and hundreds of thousands of children, are exploited in seasonal agricultural labour, especially in Central Asia.
+In addition, children are often victims of exploitation and hundreds of thousands of children are exploited in seasonal agricultural labour, especially in Central Asia.